-The following brief summaries of the measure evaluation highlight the major issues that were considered by the Committee.
+The following brief summaries of the measure evaluation highlight the major issues that the Committee considered.
 Details of the Committee's discussion and ratings of the criteria for each measure are in included in Appendix A.

-Recommended Measures
+Endorsed Measures

-2515: Hospital 30-day, all-cause, unplanned, risk-standardized readmission rate (RSRR) following coronary artery bypass graft (CABG) surgery (Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation (YNHHSC/CORE)): Recommended
+2515 Hospital 30-Day, All-Cause, Unplanned, Risk-Standardized Readmission Rate (RSRR) Following Coronary Artery Bypass Graft (CABG) Surgery (Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation [YNHHSC/CORE]): Endorsed